 This not only helps me stay focused, it helps me get realistic about how much time different tasks will takes.
 That, in turn, helps me get more realistic about when I can accomplish the goals I’m working towards.
 It’s also really important to finish a project (or tangible task) before moving to the next one.
 Consistency is key.

 I also want to note that in order to not burn out, you’ll want to also include things you love in your busy day.
 For me this is reading a book.
 Make sure you still have fun things to look forward to that feel like YOU, so that you can stay consistent instead of burning out.

 When you’re struggling with motivation, put structure in place that will encourage you to focus or stick to your plan.

 If you want to eat healthy, but don’t grocery shop enough, try a meal delivery service.
 (Here’s a break down of the most popular ones!).
 For workout accountability, hire a personal trainer (many do virtual sessions) or download a fitness app that tracks progress and consistency.
 (If you particularly want motivation to run, I have an entire lesson on that topic in my running course.)
 For tips to wake up early to workout, read this post.
-If you really want to focus on improving your healthy habits, go through my Healthy Habits Lab.

 If you can’t stay focused at work, try the Pomodoro Technique.
 When working from home, get dressed every day.
 And switch your workspace to a place that you use ONLY for work, i.e. not the couch.
 (I have an entire post about working from home here.)